-Proposal: To rezone the north portion of the land in the Town of Lindsay Zoning By-law from the "Residential Two (R2) Zone" to the "Residential Multiple One Exception (RM1-) Zone" to permit four townhouses with site specific development standards and facilitate a future severance.
-The effect of the amendment will permit four 2-storey stacked townhouses, each containing a primary and an additional residential unit, for eight dwelling units on the north half of the subject land.
-The proposed townhouses are intended be subdivided in the future into four separate lots.
-The site-specific development standards in the zoning by-law would include reduced rear yard setback and modified parking requirements, reduced interior side yard setbacks for the end dwelling units, and reduced minimum lot area per dwelling unit and increased maximum lot coverage and gross floor area as a percentage of lot area for the interior dwelling units.
-Owner: Michel Francoeur and Jean-Guy Francoeur Applicant: EcoVue Consulting Services Inc. c/o Kent Randall Legal Description: Part Lot 22, Concession 4, Former Town of Lindsay Official Plan: 'Residential' (Schedule 'A') with 'Airport Obstacle Restriction (Schedule 'JC-4') within the Town of Lindsay Official Plan Zoning: 'Residential Two (R2)' Zone (Schedule 'A') in the Town of Lindsay Zoning By-law 2000-75, as amended Site Size: 0.1335 hectares (0.33 acres - MPAC) Site Servicing Municipal water and sewer system Existing Uses: Residential Adjacent Uses: North: East: South: Use West: Residential Walker Street/Residential/Commercial Colborne Street West/Mixed Residential/Commercial Residential
+In order to address public and staff concerns, the applicant has submitted a revised proposal with lesser density which would rezone the north portion of the land in the Town of Lindsay Zoning By-law from the "Residential Two (R2) Zone" to the "Residential Multiple One Special Twenty (RM1-S20) Exception Zone" to permit three (rather than four) townhouses with site specific development standards and facilitate a future severance.
+The proposed retained land containing the existing dwelling would now be subject to a minor reduction in rear yard setback to be recognized with a "Residential Two Special Forty-Three (R2-S43) Exception Zone".
+The effect of the revised amendment will permit three 2-storey stacked townhouses, each containing a primary and an additional residential unit, for six dwelling units (rather than eight) on the north half of the subject land.
+The proposed townhouses are intended be subdivided in the future into three separate lots.
+The site-specific development standards in the zoning by-law would include reduced rear yard setback for all units, and reduced minimum lot area per dwelling unit and increased maximum lot coverage and gross floor area as a percentage of lot area only for the interior (middle) dwelling unit.